 Read the news release that went out on 1 February 2023 to announce both projects and find out more about Mass Transit on the Cambridge Autonomous Rapid Transport project page.
 Both project pages will be updated as the work progresses.

-Partners: Greater Cambridge Partnership, Conigital, Gamma, IPG Automotive, dRISK, Stagecoach
+Partners: Greater Cambridge Partnership, Alexander Dennis Ltd, Fusion Processing Ltd, Gamma Energy, IPG Automotive, dRISK, Stagecoach

-Project Connector will undertake an at-scale trial of on-demand self-driving vehicles with up to 13 electric vehicles providing passenger services that integrate with existing transport services within Cambridge.
+The Connector project will undertake an at-scale trial of self-driving vehicles, with four buses providing passenger services that integrate with existing public transport in Cambridge.